ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/base.md

 ### Authentication Context

 This application uses React's Context API to keep track of authentication state.
-Part of that state includes the current sesssion.
+Part of that state includes the current session.
 Have a look at the authentication state, defined in `src/core/auth/AuthContext.tsx` and examine how the session is represented in the state.

 Component interaction with the context is placed within a custom React hook, defined in `src/core/auth/useAuthentication.tsx`.
 This hook is provided as an abstraction between components and the authentication context.

 ### HTTP Interceptors

 An HTTP interceptor is used by the authentication workflow.
-The `useAuthInterceptor` hook adds the autherntication token to outgoing requests if they require a token, and redirects the application to the login page when requests fail with a 401 error.
+The `useAuthInterceptor` hook adds the authentication token to outgoing requests if they require a token, and redirects the application to the login page when requests fail with a 401 error.
 This hook is defined in `src/core/auth/useAuthInterceptor.tsx`.

 ### Private Routing